If you are using RAW as a basic source for photo editing, you have a lot of options for conversion.

 These three neatly organized sets of tools are all you need from a RAW photo editor.
 They form a powerful triad for correcting many of the problems encountered with unprocessed RAW photos.

 If you’re a photographer who shoots in RAW or if you’re new to photography and want to know how to work with RAW photos, this article should help you decide which RAW image editor you’d like to work with.
 We’ve also given you a basic understanding of how to edit RAW images.
-Of course, the editor you choose will depend on what kinds of photos you take and how you plan on using the software.
+Of course, the editor you choose will depend on what kinds of photos you take and how you plan on using the software, to check the best ways to edit RAW photos.

 That’s why we suggest that before making any decision you give various programs a try and see which works best for you.
 Maybe you prefer a simpler interface over crazy amounts of control, or maybe you don’t mind spending time learning the software if it gives you all the control you can imagine.
 But no matter which software you choose, make sure it’s also a dedicated RAW converter.
 Otherwise, you might not be able to work with the RAW photos your camera captures.

-For your RAW photography, we recommend Luminar.
+For your RAW photography, we recommend Luminar Neo.
+It is currently considered the best way to edit RAW photos.
 It’s easy to use, provides all the features you need, and gives excellent results.
-You can buy Luminar and own this RAW editor forever.
-No subscription fees!
+You can buy Luminar Neo and own this RAW editor forever.
 Not ready to invest yet?
 Give it a try by clicking the button below.